kanatislambekov/internal-migration-flow-kz/README.md

 This repository packages a lightweight, text-only version of the 2024 internal migration statistics for Kazakhstan together with a small Python utility that renders an interactive flow map.
-The previous iteration of this project relied on spreadsheet workbooks; those binary assets have been replaced with CSV files so the project can be reviewed in pull requests without large binary diffs.
+The previous iteration of this project relied on spreadsheet workbooks.

 ## Project structure